rtoal/plang-glossary/README.md

 The restriction of a type or class to have only a single supertype or superclass.

 ### Software Transactional Memory
-A mechanism for controlling updates in a concurrent environment in which all updates within a marked transaction either happen (get committed) or they are rolled back.
+A mechanism for controlling updates in a concurrent environment in which all updates within a marked transaction either happen (get committed) or are rolled back.

 ### Spread
 An operator that expands a single expression into multiple expressions, within the context of a collection literal, argument list, or similar construct.

 ### Stack Storage
-Location in memory used to store frames.
+The location in memory used to store frames.

 ### Starvation
 A scenario in which a process or thread cannot proceed because it is continually denied requests to resources it requires.